 Why Coram Chambers?

-At Coram, we are very proud of our pupillage system.
-Over the past few years, our juniors have won the Family Law Awards: Young Barrister of the Year (2016, 2018, 2019, 2020 and 2021), Junior Barrister of the Year (2017, 2018, 2020 and 2022) and Pro Bono Lawyer of the Year (2016 and 2017).
-In 2019 we won Family Law Chambers of the Year: London.
+In recent years, our juniors have won the Family Law Awards: Young Barrister of the Year (2016, 2018, 2019, 2020 and 2021), Junior Barrister of the Year (2017, 2018, 2020 and 2022), Case of the Year (2020 and 2023) and Pro Bono Lawyer of the Year (2016 and 2017).
+In 2019 we won Family Law Chambers of the Year: London and in 2021, Family Law Clerking Team of the Year.
 To us, pupillage is vitally important, not only for our pupils and for chambers, but also in supporting the future of the Bar as a whole.

 We have a mentoring scheme which ensures that legal, practical and pastoral issues or concerns can be raised and addressed appropriately.
 We will always ensure that our pupils are supported, and the ethos of chambers as an approachable and friendly set ensures that this is a reality.
+Each pupil also has the benefit of a ‘buddy’ (a very junior member of chambers) who will offer more informal support.

 Pupils have three supervisors throughout the year and will experience the whole range of work undertaken in chambers.
 This ensures that pupils gain valuable knowledge and experience of leading cases, high-profile and sensitive work, with complicated legal and factual issues.
 These cases are often at the very forefront of legal developments.
-In the past few years, members have been briefed in leading cases in the Court of Appeal, UK Supreme Court, European Court of Human Rights and Inter-American Court of Human Rights.
+In the past few years, members have been briefed in leading cases in the UK Supreme Court, Court of Appeal, European Court of Human Rights and Inter-American Court of Human Rights.

 We also have produced a video, with some members of chambers talking about the work and life at Coram, which you can view here.